United States Senate Youth Program (Hearst Foundations) Scholarship

 Code of Conduct

-Delegates will be the guest of the United States Senate and The Hearst Foundations throughout the program and are required to conduct themselves with civility, dignity and professionalism.
+Delegates will be the guests of the United States Senate and The Hearst Foundations throughout the program, whether in person or online, and are required to conduct themselves with civility, dignity and professionalism.
 Debate and discussion are actively encouraged in an environment of tolerance, respect and inclusion.
 Students selected to the program are serving as at-large public representatives of their states, communities and schools, and attend the program to learn from the speakers and from one another.
-Students are prohibited from engaging in lobbying, petitioning, protest or overt political activism in the presence of speakers, at any venues visited, or on social media during Washington Week.
+Students are prohibited from engaging in lobbying, petitioning, protest or overt political activism during Washington Week.
+Cyber bullying will not be tolerated.

 Photo credit: Jacub Mosur, USSYP Program Photographer